rust-lang/rfcs/text/0000-union-initialization-and-drop.md

-automatically invoked on assignment or not, because the initialization tracking (which this RFC adapts from @petrochenkov's proposal) can sometimes be a little surprising when looking at individual fields: Whether `u.f2 = ...;` drops depends on whether `u.f1` has been previously initialized.  @petrochenkov hence proposes a lint to warn people that unions with drop-glue fields are not always very well-behaved.
+automatically invoked on assignment or not, because the initialization tracking (which this RFC adapts from @petrochenkov's proposal) can sometimes be a little surprising when looking at individual fields: Whether `u.f2 = ...;` drops depends on whether `u.f1` has been previously initialized.
+We hence have a lint to warn people that unions with drop-glue fields are not always very well-behaved.
 This RFC, on the other hand, side-steps the entire question by not allowing fields with drop glue.
 Initialization tracking thus has no effect on the code executed during an assignment of a union field.
 For unions